 Outside the centre are reconstructed Neolithic houses.
 You can enter the houses and gain some insight into how people lived 4500 years ago.

 There is also an example of the stones used to construct Stonehenge so you can get an idea of the sheers size.
 Can you imagine dragging this across the English countryside from Wales?

 VISITING STONEHENGE – TRANSPORT TO THE STONES

-To get to the stones you hop on one of the free shuttle buses from the visitor’s centre.
+To get to the stones you need to hop onto one of the free shuttle buses which leave from the visitor’s centre.
 The bus ride takes approximately 10 minutes.
 Buses leave every few minutes so don’t worry if you miss one as there will be another leaving soon after.

 Download the free audio guide from the app store before you arrive of or pick up an audio guide at the visitor’s centre for a small fee.

 The surrounding landscape is full of barrows – Bronze Age burial mounds.
 And standing at Stonehenge you really get a sense of how it looked during prehistoric times.
 During the summer solstice the sun rises behind the heel stone and its rays shine into the heart of Stonehenge.

 The stones used in Stonehenge comprise of larger sarsens and smaller bluestones.
 While the sarsens make up an inner horseshoes and and outer circle the bluestones are set up between them and form a double arc.